librenms/librenms/doc/Extensions/Applications.md

 ### SUDO

-One majoy thing to keep in mind when using SNMP extends is on my systems these run as a unprivlidged user.
+One major thing to keep in mind when using SNMP extend is these run as the snmpd user that can be an unprivileged user.
 In these situations you need to use sudo.

-To test if you need to see if you need to, first check to see what user snmpd is running as.
-Then test you run it as that user with out issue.
+To test if you need sudo, first check the user snmpd is running as.
+Then test if you can run the extend script as that user with out issue.
 For example if snmpd is running as 'Debian-snmp' and we want to run the extend for proxmox, we would do `sudo -u Debian-snmp /usr/local/bin/proxmox` and make sure it runs as expected.

-If it does not work, then you will need to use sudo with the extend.
+If it does not work, then you will need to use sudo with extend.
 And for the example above, that would mean adding the line below to the sudoers file.

 ```
 Debian-snmp ALL = NOPASSWD: /usr/local/bin/proxmox
 ```

-And we would then just add sudo to snmpd.conf like below for it.
+And we would need to add sudo to add sudo to the extend command, which would look like that for proxmox:

 ```
 extend proxmox /usr/bin/sudo /usr/local/bin/proxmox